MusikAnimal/pageviews/README.md

 The underlying data shown in these applications was provided by the [Wikimedia RESTBase API](https://wikimedia.org/api/rest_v1/), released under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/) dedication.

-Screenshots of the charts in Pageviews Analysis may be used without attribution.
+Screenshots of the charts in Pageviews Analysis may be used without attribution, but a link back to the application would be appreciated.

 ## Dependencies
 This guide mostly assumes you're using OSX or Linux.
 The setup process may differ on Windows machines.